Nick Baxter-Moore, Associate Professor

 SBH 314, x4658

 Marian Bredin (PhD McGill University) teaches courses on Canadian communications and cultural policy, media and minorities, media analysis, and Canadian television.
 Marian's research examines Aboriginal media, representations of cultural difference, and the connections between heritage, tourism, and popular culture.
+Marian is on sabbatical until July 2015.
 Learn more about Marian.

 Sharon Broderick, Lecturer